CostaLab/PILOT/docs/source/Kidney_trajectory.md

 ```

-We observe that there is a clear association of the trajectory with the origin of the biopsies.
+We observe that there is a clear association between the trajectory and the origin of the biopsies.
 This is not surprising as PILOT uses cellular composition information, as samples at distinct regions do have distinct cells.
 Regarding continuous variable, we find an association with the degen.score, which is a gene signature score estimated from the comparisons of controls and disease samples (see data manuscript for more details https://doi.org/10.1038/s41586-023-05769-3).

 To double check these results, one can of course plot the trajectory by showing the location as labels.